Siegel-Lab/BioSmoother/Manual.md

     pairtools split {OUTPUT_DEDUP}.pairs --output-pairs ${SAMPLE_NAME}.pairs.gz

-Below an example of some lines of a Hi-C input pairs file that can be used to generate the Smoother index.
+Below, an example of some lines of a Hi-C input pairs file that can be used to generate the Smoother index.

     ## pairs format v1.0.0
     #sorted: chr1-chr2-pos1-pos2